 Mr. Brey rose to international attention in 1981 as a prizewinner in the Rostropovich International Cello Competition.
 Subsequent appearances with Mstislav Rostropovich and the National Symphony Orchestra were unanimously praised.
 His awards include the Gregor Piatigorsky Memorial Prize, an Avery Fisher Career Grant, and Young Concert Artists' Michaels Award.

-A faculty member of the Curtis Institute of Music, Mr. Brey was educated at the Peabody Institute as a student of Laurence Lesser and Stephen Kates, and at Yale University, where he studied with Aldo Parisot and was a Wardwell Fellow and a Houpt Scholar.
+Mr. Brey was educated at the Peabody Institute as a student of Laurence Lesser and Stephen Kates, and at Yale University, where he studied with Aldo Parisot and was a Wardwell Fellow and a Houpt Scholar.
 He lives in New York City with his wife, Ilaria Dagnini Brey.
 They have two adult children, Ottavia and Lucas.
 Among his outside interests are marathon running, ballroom dancing, and sailing.

 Carter Brey is represented worldwide by Manhattan-based Sciolino Artist Management www.samnyc.us.